What is PVC roofing?

 How much does a PVC roof cost?

 On average, the total cost to install a PVC roof is between $4 and $8 per square foot.
-By comparison, TPO roofing costs between $3.5 and $6.00 per square foot.
+By comparison, a TPO roof costs between $3.5 and $6.00 per square foot.
+A EPDM roof costs around $5.50 per square foot.

-Learn more about the differences between the commercial roofing systems in our Guide to Commercial Roofing.
+Learn more about the differences between the commercial roofing systems in our Commercial Roofing Guide.

 How is a PVC roof installed?